AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 	http://localhost:8080/deleteQuestion/14/UUID/aa1

 Where 14 is the specific questionId and aa1 the UUID of the user.
-An important note here, the way the data persist in the database make that every question has its own Id so there aren't two question with the same Id even from different users, so we can identify the question quite easy.
-We included the UUID, that you can guess it is not needed, because of the questions Id, as a reference and help to identify questions-user.
+An important note here, the way the data persist in the database make that every question has its own Id, so there aren't two question with the same Id even from different users, so we can identify the question quite easy.
+We included the UUID, that you can guess it is not needed because of the questions Id, as a reference and help to identify questions-user.

 #### Make a question request: